 Written by Christine Sullivan

-Christine Sullivan is the SVP, Risk Control Leader at Sompo Global Risk Solutions.
-Prior to this role, Ms. Sullivan was SVP, Risk Control Manager at a leading P&C insurance broker.
+SVP, Risk Control Leader at Sompo Global Risk Solutions: Prior to this role, Ms. Sullivan was SVP, Risk Control Manager at a leading P&C insurance broker.
 She is a Tufts University alumni and holds CSP and ARM designations.
 Ms. Sullivan will be the 2022 incoming President of the American Society of Safety Professionals.
 She can be reached at firstname.lastname@example.org.